 Tip: If the divergent bar’s high (for a bullish divergent bar) and low (for a bearish divergent bar) is running right into a level of Resistance or Support and you’re looking for the underlying price to break that level in order for the signal to follow through, then it might have a harder chance of doing so.
 So if you take the signal, keep in mind to be cautious of it not having a strong follow through because the resistance (or support) might win the battle and not let the underlying price follow through all the way on the divergent bar signal.
 At other times, when the divergent bar matches with testing Support or Resistance, it can make for a stronger signal and potential move.
 That’s why I love bullish divergent bars off of support levels in bullish trends.

 I like to call the Divergent Bar my Batman and the Compound Breakout Tool its Robin.
-Even though this indicator works great on its own, it can still help to have its sidekick to help solidify the signal and make for better entries with higher probabilities of working out.
+Even though this indicator works great on its own, it can still help to have its sidekick to help solidify the signal and make for better entries .
 To learn more about the Compound Breakout Tool, visit… https://www.simplertrading.com/compound-breakout-tool/

 Thanks to my trusty Divergent Bar Indicator, I’ve been able to better recognize when prices are moving up higher or down lower.
 If you’re interested in learning more about the Divergent Bar Indicator and how to add this indicator to your toolbox of strategies, visit https://www.simplertrading.com/divergent-bar-indicator